selimceylan/Liquid_Volume_Detection_From_Drain_Images/README.md

 - Background of the drain images doesn't change the result.

 ## Usage with Network
 Streamlit api code (streamlit_app.py) added to use the model on web.
 Model path must adjusted in code, image path will be taken from user.
-Last result displays on web and volume exists at top right side of image.
+Last result displays on web and volume exists at top left side of image.
 ![main](https://user-images.githubusercontent.com/86148100/167582038-cfa4b9e8-2fd6-4287-822e-f369cbbbe7d8.png)

 Result page with good result.